neurobagel/annotation-tool-ai/Readme.md

 ## Troubleshooting

+- Empty JSON file is responded (only column headers)

 Sometimes the model is not available in the container.
 This results in empty output (only column headers are displayed).

 In this case you can start an interactive terminal session inside the running annotation tool container: